koyo129/AWS--ecom-platform/README.md

 2. **State Management:** Faced an "Invalid target address" error when trying to replace a resource that had been removed from the state.
 I learned to use `terraform state list` to audit the environment before executing specific target commands.
 3. **Infrastructure Debugging:** Successfully identified a 502 Bad Gateway as a "warm-up" phase for new instances, learning to monitor Target Group Health Checks to verify deployment success.

-## How to Deploy
-1. Clone the repository.
-2. Link AWS account through access and secret key.
-3. Run `terraform init`.
-4. Run `terraform plan`.
-5. Run `terraform apply`.
-6. Access the site via the output variable.

 <img width="1117" height="571" alt="Screenshot 2026-02-22 210421" src="https://github.com/user-attachments/assets/37cff391-875e-4477-8b8f-ed4b02d918f7" />